-RetroFloppy offers a selection hard-to-find serial cables and diskettes.
+RetroFloppy offers a selection hard-to-find serial cables, diskettes, and accessories for Apple II and Apple /// computers.
 Jump to:

 Shoppers outside the United States – we are currently not exporting beyond North America.
 Shoppers from Canada and Mexico: you can send your shopping list and your country to our contact page and we will reply with a PayPal invoice with the correct postage calculated for your country.

 Apple IIc, Laser 128 null modem

 Approximately 6 feet long, made with shielded cable.
 Converts the Apple IIc or Laser 128 modem port to a female DE-9 connector, typical on older PCs with RS-232 serial ports.
 A newer computer will likely also need a USB adapter, below.

 Apple IIgs, IIc+, LC III null modem

 Approximately 6 feet long, made with shielded cable.
 Converts the Apple IIgs, IIc+, or the Mac LC III modem port to a female DE-9 connector, typical on older PCs with RS-232 serial ports.
 A newer computer will likely also need a USB adapter, below.